Data manager

 Reimporting deleted data

-If you delete imported data you might not be able to re-import them back because the system could recognize them as duplications.
+If you delete imported data, you might not be able to re-import it because the system could recognize it as duplications.

-For example, if you have a purchase event with an attribute id that contains the id of purchase and a purchase_cancelled event that contains the same id of purchases that were canceled.
-To check the revenue from all purchase events that were not canceled, you need to exclude purchase ids stored in purchase_cancelled events.
-Here to exclude purchases with id 1234.
+For example, if you have a purchase event with an attribute id that contains the purchase_id and a purchase_cancelled event that contains the same ID of purchases that were canceled.
+To check the revenue from all purchase events that weren't canceled, you need to exclude purchase_id stored in purchase_cancelled events.
+Here's how to exclude purchases with product_id 1234.

-Another use case will be to select all unused issued voucher codes.
-There is a way to achieve this with definitions.
-Let's review an example setup based on voucher events step by step.
+Another use case is to select all unused issued voucher codes.
+There's a way to achieve this with definitions.
+Let's review an example setup based on voucher events.
 In the example setup, the task is to select all unused voucher events.
-Imagine that you have the following events:
+Imagine you have the following events::

-2 voucher events with different codes and status = assigned and 1 voucher event with status = used.
+Two voucher events with different code and status equals assigned and 1 voucher event with status equals used.
 Since, in this example, you want to fetch those voucher codes that were assigned to the customer but not used, you need to fetch the code attribute value from the voucher event that has the "code2" value stored in its code attribute.
 For that, you need to create 2 definitions:

-• An event expression that would select all codes from voucher events with status used.
-That will create a list of all used codes.
+• An event expression that selects all codes from voucher events with status used.
+That creates a list of all used codes.

-• An aggregate that will select all unused vouchers.
+• An aggregate that selects all unused vouchers.

 Block tracking of undefined events